code-423n4/2022-10-traderjoe-findings/data/saneryee-G.md

 ### Description:

-If the functions are required by an interface, the contract should inherit from that interface and use the override keyword.(**Need to recheck all Wrapped lines internal function name in this file (Match 1 times)**)
+If the functions are required by an interface, the contract should inherit from that interface and use the override keyword.

 ### Findings: